quicbit-js/qb-json-tokv/readme.md

        {  name :  "Samuel" , tags : [ "Sam", "Sammy" ]        } ,  "another value"

 So state management is the matter of a bitwise-or and one or two array lookups per token.
-Note that this work could be reduced to just one bitwise-or and one array lookup by expanding the states to include DEPTH state, which could make sense for parsing shallow JSON, but we decided to track depth in a separate stack to keep code simple, the graph footprint small, and not risk crashing on deeply nested structures (in theory up to 2^53-1, the maximum safe integer).